 Encourage your child (age 5 to 17) to do moderate to vigorous activity at least 1 hour every day.
 Limit the amount of time your child watches TV and uses the computer and cell phone.
 You can help your child or teen be active by looking for ways to make activity more fun and by being active along with your child.

 The Canadian Society for Exercise Physiology (CSEP) advises parents to limit recreational screen time to less than 1 hour a day for children 2 to 4 years old.
 Aim for 2 hours a day or less for children 5 to 17 years.
 And it's best for children younger than 2 to not watch TV, watch movies, or play games on a screen.

-Work with your child's teachers and school to make a plan to handle your child's special needs, including testing blood sugar and eating snacks when needed.
+Work with your child's teachers and school to make a plan to handle your child's special needs, including testing blood glucose and eating snacks when needed.

 Your child can take part in the same activities as other children.
 For safety:

-You and your child will need to monitor his or her blood sugar frequently to know how well it is under control.
+You and your child will need to monitor their blood glucose frequently to know how well it is under control.
 Talk with your doctor about a target range for your child.
-Young children may need a higher blood sugar goal than adults because of growth needs and to prevent very low blood sugar (hypoglycemia).
+Young children may need a higher blood glucose goal than adults because of growth needs and to prevent very low blood glucose (hypoglycemia).
 As your child grows older, the goal can be lowered so that it is closer to the recommended target range.

-Your child may not need to take insulin if his or her blood sugar levels are staying within a target range with meal planning, exercise, and possibly other medicine.
+Your child may not need to take insulin if their blood glucose levels are staying within a target range with meal planning, exercise, and possibly other medicine.
 But at some point your child may need to take insulin because the pancreas may produce less and less insulin.

 If your child takes insulin, you and your child need to know how to prepare and give a shot.